-Here at Sheldon Davidson Solicitors we believe that you should be entitled to a safe working environment that compiles with all of the necessary health and safety regulations.
+Here at Sheldon Davidson Solicitors, we believe that you should be entitled to a safe working environment that complies with all of the necessary health and safety regulations.
 If your employer shows negligence towards your safety at work, visit the accident at work claims section of our website for more information or speak to one of our experienced and highly-adept personal injury solicitors.

 If you feel as though you have sustained a personal injury due to the negligent actions of a third-party, Sheldon Davidson Solicitors' team of Manchester Personal Injury Lawyers will handle all aspects of your claim, ensuring you are awarded the maximum compensation and help available to you.